- Business & Industry Home

 - December 2, 2014 webinar presents an overview of funding mechanisms used in California including: user fees, franchise fees, tipping fees and sales of recyclable materials, and; Kern County case study.

 - Additionally, as part of a CalRecycle-approved contract , the Institute, in conjunction with CalRecycle and contract advisory committee members from throughout the solid waste industry, published Financing Recycling Programs and Facilities: Understanding Options and Resources.
 This document offers an overview of the current methods that local agencies use to fund their recycling programs and how the public and private sectors are financing recycling facilities.
 Connecting the Dots: Recycling Climate and Economic Development discusses how increasing recycling can reduce our greenhouse gas emissions, and creating the facilities for that recycling and use of recycling materials will promote economic development.
+These documents, and others, are available on ILG’s Recycling Resource Center which also includes many resources, webinars, and case stories to help local governments finance and site recycling projects and programs in their community.
+Other topics include: anaerobic digestion, permitting requirements, and CEQA compliance.

 - Multiple workshops co-sponsored by CalRecycle with HF&H Consultants to explore managing rates related to collection, processing and disposal of discards.